markqvist/RNode_Firmware/README.md

 ***Important!** This repository is currently functioning as a stable reference for the default RNode Firmware, and only receives bugfix and security updates.
-Further development, new features and expanded board support is now happening at the [RNode Firmware Community Edition](https://github.com/liberatedsystems/RNode_Firmware_CE) repository, and is maintained by [Liberated Systems](https://github.com/liberatedsystems).
+Further development, new features and expanded board support is now happening at the [RNode Firmware Community Edition](https://github.com/liberatedsystems/RNode_Firmware_CE) repository, and is maintained by [Liberated Embedded Systems](https://github.com/liberatedsystems).
 Thanks for all contributions so far!*

 # RNode Firmware